sumeetpandey9/Calender-/README.md

 ├── script.js
 └── README.md

+---

 ## 🚀 How to Run

+1. Clone or download the repo
-Just open `index.html` in your browser — no setup required.
+2. Open `index.html` in your browser
+3. Add birthdays/events, scroll through months — all data is saved locally!

 ---

-## 📦 Future Improvements
+## 📦 Upcoming Features

-- 🌐 Add holiday/festival integration using an API
-- 📅 Event creation & reminder functionality
-- ☁️ Store user events locally or via backend
+- 🔔 **Reminder Notifications** for birthdays/events (via Browser Notification API)
+- ♻️ **Recurring Events Support** (e.g., yearly birthdays, monthly tasks)
+- 🌓 **Light/Dark Theme Toggle**

 ---

 ## 🧠 Learnings

-Built this project to practice:
+This project helped me understand:
-- DOM manipulation
+- DOM manipulation & calendar logic (days, offsets, leap years)
-- Date functions in JavaScript
-- Responsive layout with CSS Grid
+- Working with public APIs (Calendarific)
-- Clean UI principles and interactivity
+- Managing localStorage as a data store
+- Creating polished and responsive UI using only vanilla technologies

 ---

 ## 🙌 Contributing

+Have ideas or want to contribute?
-Feel free to fork the repo, open issues, or create pull requests.
+Feel free to fork, star ⭐️, or create a pull request!

+---

+## 🔗 Live Demo (Coming Soon)

+Will be hosted on GitHub Pages / Vercel.

 ---